Editors: Rad Komissar, Anna Linde

 20 May 2018

-With the cats the experiments were reported in great detail and covered a large number of animals.
+With the cats, the experiments were reported in great detail and covered a large number of animals.
 A total of 900 cats were studied, and complete records were kept of nearly 600 of them.
-Through generation after generation the animals were studied, and Dr. Pottenger has issued the detailed results of the experiments as they apply to growth, reproduction, and all phases of the animals’ health.
-In these tests the animals were fed upon meat-scraps (including the muscle, bone, and viscera), milk, and cod liver oil.
+Through generation, after generation, the animals were studied, and Dr. Pottenger has issued the detailed results of the experiments as they apply to growth, reproduction, and all phases of the animal’s health.
+In these tests, the animals were fed meat scraps (including muscle, bone, and viscera), milk, and cod liver oil.
 The animals were divided into various groups, depending upon the condition, whether heated or unheated, in which their foods were given.
-Some of the cats were fed entirely upon raw meat and raw milk; others were given two-thirds cooked meat and one-third raw milk.
-In some cases raw meat and pasteurized milk were used.
+Some of the cats were fed entirely raw meat and raw milk; others were given two-thirds cooked meat and one-third raw milk.
+In some cases, raw meat and pasteurized milk were used.
 A number of cats were also fed sweetened condensed milk, evaporated milk, or raw metabolized vitamin D milk with raw meat.
 Cod liver oil was used by all animal groups.

 Cats which were fed the cooked-meat scraps were defective in many respects.
 They were smaller in build and the bones were smaller in diameter.
-In some cases the bones would grow out of proportion, with the hind legs being much longer than the forelegs.
-The animals did not reproduce in homogeneity, each kitten being of a different skeletal pattern.
+In some cases, the bones would grow out of proportion, with the hind legs being much longer than the forelegs.
+The animals did not reproduce inhomogeneity, each kitten being of a different skeletal pattern.
 There were variations of facial structure similar to those of human beings.
-Configuration of the skulls was different in each individual cat.
-Often there would be marked failure in the development of the upper lip and in some cases a mandibular protrusion.
+The configuration of the skulls was different in each individual cat.
+Often there would be a marked failure in the development of the upper lip and in some cases a mandibular protrusion.
 Dental conditions would usually remain fairly good in the first generation, though gingivitis occasionally developed.

-Second generation animals usually had much smaller primary teeth than normal and there was irregular spacing of teeth.
+Second-generation animals usually had much smaller primary teeth than normal and there was an irregular spacing of teeth.
 Bleeding of gums would increase considerably.
 Some teeth would be lost.

 In the third generation loss of most of the teeth through decalcification and pyorrhea would be common.
 Dental development was generally so irregular that the development of the whole face was interfered with.

 There was severe impairment of bone composition in all cases.
-The calcium content would fall from the normal 12 to 18 per cent of bone weight in healthy animals to 8 to 12 per cent in the first generation, 3 1/2 to 7 per cent in the second generation, and finally 1 1/2 to 3 per cent in the third generation.
-The phosphorus content also became progressively less, and the third generation the bones would be very porous and similar to rubber.
+The calcium content would fall from the normal 12 to 18 percent of the bone weight in healthy animals to 8 to 12 percent in the first generation, 3 1/2 to 7 percent in the second generation, and finally 1 1/2 to 3 percent in the third generation.
+The phosphorus content also became progressively less, and in the third generation, the bones would be very porous and similar to rubber.
 This resulted in bowlegs, distorted spines, and other deformities.

 Reproductive efficiency was greatly lowered.
-Abortion ran from 25 per cent in the first generation to as high as 70 percent in the second generation.
+Abortion ran from 25 percent in the first generation to as high as 70 percent in the second generation.
 Deliveries were very difficult and many cats died in labor.
 Often the mother was unable to lactate.
 The mortality rate of the kittens was very high, many of them being even too frail to nurse.
-In a number of cases the mother would steadily decline in health following birth of the kittens and die about three months later.
+In a number of cases, the mother would steadily decline in health following the birth of the kittens and die about three months later.
 Others had increasing difficulty with subsequent pregnancies and some failed to become pregnant.
-In the males there was disturbance of genital development and descent of the testes.
+In the males, there was a disturbance in genital development and descent of the testes.
 Sterility was so common that raw-food males had to be used for all breeding purposes.

-Development of the secondary sexual characteristics was incomplete.
+The development of secondary sexual characteristics was incomplete.
 The degree of masculinity and femininity was lessened and cats of both sexes tended to become more neutral in appearance.
-For instance, X-ray pictures showed that skulls of third generation cooked-fed animals had neutral profiles for both sexes, as contrasted to the difference in raw-fed animals.
-At the same time sex interest was very slack; in many cases it was perverted, with some cats developing into true homosexuals.
+For instance, X-ray pictures showed that skulls of third-generation cooked-fed animals had neutral profiles for both sexes, as contrasted to the difference in raw-fed animals.
+At the same time, sex interest was very slack; in many cases, it was perverted, with some cats developing into true homosexuals.

-In some instances cats which had been fed either cooked meat or one of the forms of heated or vitamin D milk would be placed upon a completely raw diet, which would be continued in subsequent generations.
-Improvement in resistance to disease was noticed in the first and second generations in the “regenerating” animals, though there were приготовленнойstill allergic manifestations and reproduction was erratic.
-In the third generation there was considerable further improvement, and by the fourth generation some of the animals returned to completely normal skeletal and tissue form.
+In some instances, cats that had been fed either cooked meat or one of the forms of heated or vitamin D milk would be placed on a completely raw diet, which would be continued in subsequent generations.
+Improvement in resistance to disease was noticed in the first and second generations in the “regenerating” animals, though there were still allergic manifestations and reproduction was erratic.
+In the third generation, there was considerable further improvement, and by the fourth generation, some of the animals returned to completely normal skeletal and tissue formation.